 For instance, Stanford University has an online high school which features 5 history courses and 1 guided independent study option.
 You can sign up to take just one class or all of them.

-Brown University also offers a set of online pre-college courses, including 2 related classes on history and American studies.
+Brown University also offers a set of online pre-college courses, including two related classes on history and American studies.

 Take a class over the summer